mahfuz55/mah-urll/README.md

 # mah-urll
-This a url shorting application developed by using Express ,node , Mongo DB , React js.
+This is a url shorting application developed by using Express ,node , Mongo DB , React js.
 #steps for using :-

 download the repo or clone